tabareCapitan/tabareCapitan/README.md

 ### Hi there 👋

+I’m currently working on finishing my PhD in Economics and finding a job to keep doing research.

+Most of what I keep here is code related to my research projects.

+Contact me if you have any questions (or job leads!).

 <!--
 **tabareCapitan/tabareCapitan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.